-The three stones are eternal reminders to love, honor, and cherish one another, in case you forget.
+The three stones are eternal reminders to love, honor, and cherish one another if you forget.
 For some, a three-stone ring symbolizes the Holy Trinity.
 Can a diamond bullet represent the Holy Spirit?
 You decide.

 No, it’s just a different style.
 However, a three-stone style offers some benefits:

 - It makes the ring appear important.
-Most people feel that a stone that deserves a supporting cast is very special.
+Most people feel that a stone that deserves a supporting cast is exceptional.